 Water is essential for industrial and extractive operations and also a focus for pollution concerns and conflict with other users.
-Ethical Funds has long been concerned about the way in which companies manage water risks — in terms of both water use and impacts on water bodies — and we have a long history of incorporating consideration of these risks across our program areas.
+NEI has long been concerned about the way in which companies manage water risks — in terms of both water use and impacts on water bodies — and we have a long history of incorporating consideration of these risks across our program areas.

 Our evaluation process begins with the identification of material ESG risks and the establishment of baseline expectations for each sector: measures that companies in this sector must fulfill in order to satisfy us that they are managing these risks appropriately.
-Companies must meet baseline expectations in order to be included in the Ethical Funds branded portfolio.
+Companies must meet baseline expectations in order to be included in the NEI branded portfolio.

 We have identified water as a significant issue and material risk for companies within a number of sectors; including Consumer Staples, Energy, Industrials, Information Technology, Materials and Utilities.
 Companies in these sectors must demonstrate credible commitments to reducing water consumption and mitigating impacts on water quality.